reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devices/availability/c8y_devices_availability_set.md

 ---
-category: inventory
+category: availability
-title: c8y inventory get
+title: c8y devices availability set
 ---
-Get managed objects
+Set required availability

 ### Synopsis

-Get an existing managed object
+Set the required availability of a device.
+Devices that have not sent any message in the response interval are considered unavailable.
+Response interval can have value between -32768 and 32767 and any values out of range will be shrink to range borders.
+Such devices are marked as unavailable (see below) and an unavailability alarm is raised.
+Devices with a response interval of zero minutes are considered to be under maintenance.
+No alarm is raised while a device is under maintenance.
+Devices that do not contain 'c8y_RequiredAvailability' are not monitored.

 ```
-c8y inventory get [flags]
+c8y devices availability set [flags]
 ```

 ### Examples

 ```
-$ c8y inventory get --id 12345
+$ c8y devices availability set --id 12345 --interval 10
-Get a managed object
+Set the required availability of a device by name to 10 minutes

-$ c8y inventory get --id 12345 --withParents
+$ c8y devices get --id device01 --dry=false | c8y devices availability set --interval 10
-Get a managed object with parent references
+Set the required availability for a device using pipeline

+$ c8y devices list | c8y devices availability set --interval 10
+Set the required availability for a list of devices using pipeline

 ```

 ### Options

 ```
-  -h, --help                help for get
+  -h, --help                    help for set
-      --id strings          ManagedObject id (required) (accepts pipeline)
+      --id strings              Device ID (required) (accepts pipeline)
-      --skipChildrenNames   Don't include the child devices names in the response.
-This can improve the API response because the names don't need to be retrieved
-      --withChildren        Determines if children with ID and name should be returned when fetching the managed object.
-Set it to false to improve query performance.
-      --withParents         include a flat list of all parents and grandparents of the given object
+      --interval int            Interval in minutes (required)
+      --processingMode string   Cumulocity processing mode
 ```

 ### Options inherited from parent commands